guillep/GitHub/GitHub.package/GitHub.class/README.md

 My main collaborator is ZnClient, which I use to communicate with GitHub's API.

 - See GHTRequester for my behavior.
+- Caching is lazily initialized, so it is disabled by default.
 - Initialize me using self class>>initializeWithUsername:password: or self class>>initializeWithAccessToken: